ayushhh-here/NexQueue/README.md

 ---

+## 💡 Why I Built This

+Most tutorials teach you CRUD apps.
+I wanted to understand how real companies handle millions of background tasks — emails, notifications, order processing — without slowing down the main application.
+This project is my answer to that.
 > 🚀 This is my first backend project — built from scratch to understand how real-world distributed systems work.